Take-Two Interactive: 2001–2006: Further acquisitions and regulatory investigations

 In February 2001, Brant stepped down as CEO of Take-Two to serve as its chairman, being replaced in the former role by Sumner.
 Around this time, the company had 658 employees.
 With Rockstar, Take-Two invested into developments of sequels to Grand Theft Auto, including Grand Theft Auto 2 (1999), and Grand Theft Auto III (2001) along with sequels, Grand Theft Auto: Vice City (2002) and Grand Theft Auto: San Andreas (2004).
 By 2003, Take-Two had revenues exceeding US$1 billion.
+In 2002, the Take-Two name was dropped as a publishing label when the short-lived publishing label Gotham Games was introduced.
 In 2004, Take-Two paid US$22.3 million to Infogrames for the rights to the Civilization series.
 The company had also planned to acquire Vivendi Universal Games for $1 billion.

 In 2005, Take-Two began a host of acquisitions, spending more than US$80 million buying game developers.
 One of its largest acquisitions was for the development studios Visual Concepts and Kush Games from Sega for about US$32 million in January 2005.
 Both studios had been extensively behind several sports simulation games, branded through ESPN, and typically released updated versions each year, using a 2K brand to differentiate versions (such as ESPN NFL 2K5).
 In 2004, Take-Two had struck a deal with Sega to help publish these titles.
 Just prior to Take-Two's acquisition, Electronic Arts announced it had secured the exclusive rights to create video games based on the National Football League (NFL) and a fifteen-year branding deal with ESPN, effectively killing Visual Concepts' own NFL title and devaluing their others games.
 This decision led Sega to abandon the sports-game market.
 Take-Two acquired these studios and unique branding (including the 2K brand), as well as negotiated for exclusive rights with Major League Baseball for video games.
 A day after announcing these acquisitions, Take-Two established their 2K publishing label to maintain the 2K brand, moving several planned games from their budget software label, Global Star, to 2K.
 Take-Two further realigned the other existing internal studios — Indie Built, Venom Games, PopTop Software and Frog City Software, and Take-Two Licensing — within this new structure.

 After the formation of 2K, Take-Two completed other major acquisitions.
 Firaxis Games was acquired in November 2005 for around US$27 million; Take-Two had already supported the studio by using their acquisition of the Civilization license to support publishing of Civilization IV.
 Irrational Games was acquired around January 2006 for about US$10 million, including both its Boston and its Canberra studio.
 At the time Irrational had already established a publishing deal with Take-Two for their upcoming BioShock game.
 With the deal, Irrational became part of the 2K label.
 It also acquired PAM Development from the Gaia Capital Group for US$11.4 million, giving them access to the Top Spin series of tennis games.